oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

 This will result in the `gameoflife-instrumented` executable which is in fact the instrumented build of out application.
-It will do everything our application normally does, but just before exiting it will produce a `.iprof` file which is the format native image uses to store the run-time profiles.
+It will do everything our application normally does, but just before exiting it will produce a `.iprof` file, which is the format native image uses to store the run-time profiles.
 By default the instrumented build will store the profiles into `default.iprof` but we can specify the exact name/path of the iprof file where we want the profiles saved.
 We do this by specifying the `-XX:ProfilesDumpFile` argument when launching the instrumented build of the application.
-Bellow we see how we run the instrumented build of the application, specifying we want the profile in the `gameoflife.iprof` file.
+Below we see how we run the instrumented build of the application, specifying that we want the profile in the `gameoflife.iprof` file.
 We also provide the standard expected inputs to the application - the initial state of the world (`input.txt`), where we want the final state of the world (`output.txt`) and how many iterations of the simulation we want (in this case `10`).